-Despite the ups and downs, you all have achieved incredible success.
+For you, as students, despite the ups and downs over the past four years that changed our world, you all have achieved incredible success.
 Most of you are graduating in four years.
 You wrote senior theses and made academic research presentations.
 You worked in internships in major corporations and smaller business entities.
-You entered the Mayo Business Plan Competition, or the Pi Sigma Epsilon sales competition, and some of you won.
-You were the president or member of a student organization.
+You entered the Mayo Business Plan Competition, Delta Sigma Pi attended the LEAD conference, and Pi Sigma Epsilon entered the national yearlong sales competition where a student won 5th place in the Pro-Am Sell-a-Thon.
+Some of you were the presidents or members of a student organization.
 Your sports teams won.
 You provided community service.
-Delta Sigma Pi hosted a coat drive for the Salvation Army.
-The National Association of Black Accountants volunteered with the Trenton Area Soup Kitchen to name just a few.
+A group of business students participated in the LeaderShape Institute to explore identity development and inclusive leadership.
 There are so many more that I could mention!